New photos show Russian warship Moskva before it sank - Local News 8

 Moscow has denied the Ukrainian version of events — that the Moskva sunk after being struck by Ukrainian missiles — but it admitted the ship went down.
 Russia has insisted the reason for the sinking was a fire, but the US on Friday confirmed Ukraine’s account, with a senior defense official saying that the US believes that two Ukrainian Neptune missiles hit the Russian warship.

-Carl Schuster, a retired US Navy captain and former director of operations at the US Pacific Command’s Joint Intelligence Center told CNN on Monday that his is assessment was that the missiles penetrated below the ship’s bridge and detonated.
+Carl Schuster, a retired US Navy captain and former director of operations at the US Pacific Command’s Joint Intelligence Center told CNN on Monday it was likely the missiles penetrated below the ship’s bridge and detonated.

 “Assuming the photo is not faked in some way or photo-shopped, it looks like the missile(s) hit forward, which is not unexpected,” he said.
 “Anti-Ship Cruise Missiles (ASCMs) tend to go for the center of the radar return, which typically is the forward section of the superstructure.”

-H I Sutton, an independent defense analyst and author, told CNN the damage shown on the photos “does not rule out a missile strike(s), and it remains the likely cause.”
+Independent defense analyst and author, H I Sutton, told CNN the damage shown on the photos “does not rule out a missile strike(s), and it remains the likely cause.”

 “Possible puncture marks in the side of the hull are visible below where the fire is.
 But these would need closer examination to confirm whether they were caused by missiles or are simply fire damage,” he said.